prodhe/vim-stumble/README.md

 `let g:stumble_user = "ABCXYZ"`

 This username will be automatically included for every row.
 Set it to whatever your login is in the live system.
+If left empty, the script will prompt you for a username.

 ## License